zeroc-ice/ice/objective-c/BuildInstructions.md

 ### Ice Xcode SDK

 The build system supports building Xcode SDKs for Ice.
-These SDKs allow to easily develop Ice applications with Xcode.
+These SDKs allow you to easily develop Ice applications with Xcode.
 To build Xcode SDKs, use the `xcodesdk` configurations: